Emerceen/videoplayer/README.md

 Simple player app

 ## Installation
-Download the starter from [releases page](https://github.com/antonybudianto/angular2-starter/releases)

-Go to the starter directory and install the packages:
+Go to the videoplayer directory and install the packages:
 ```bash
 npm install
 ```